Kenji Fujimoto: Claims

-Fujimoto states that Kim Jong-il had a taste for "live fish" and expensive alcohol such as French wines and brandies, particularly Hennessy cognac, while claiming that both Jong-il and his third son, Kim Jong-un, "both like shark fin soup three times a week".
-According to Fujimoto, he would travel the world for Kim Jong-il, all expenses paid, purchasing Chinese melons, Czech beer, Uzbek caviar, Thai papayas and Danish pork.
+Fujimoto states that Kim Jong Il had a taste for "live fish" and expensive alcohol such as French wines and brandies, particularly Hennessy cognac, while claiming that both Jong-il and his third son, Kim Jong Un, "both like shark fin soup three times a week".
+According to Fujimoto, he would travel the world for Kim Jong Il, all expenses paid, purchasing Chinese melons, Czech beer, Uzbek caviar, Thai papayas and Danish pork.
 On one occasion, an envoy was sent to China to retrieve some McDonald's hamburgers.
-Kim's wine cellar is filled with 10,000 bottles, he said, and the banquets that Kim holds have lasted for four days.
-Fujimoto also said there is an institute based in Pyongyang staffed by 200 individuals devoted entirely to Kim Jong-il's diet, ensuring he eats the best and most healthy foods.
+Kim's wine cellar contains 10,000 bottles, he said, and the banquets that Kim holds have lasted for four days.
+Fujimoto also said there is an institute based in Pyongyang staffed by 200 individuals devoted entirely to Kim Jong Il's diet, ensuring he eats the best and most healthy foods.

-He also spoke of "Kim's Pleasure Squad": young women chosen to dance for, sing for and bathe Kim, who would be instructed to undress but not allowed to be touched by other guests, saying it amounted to "theft".
+He also spoke of "Kim's Pleasure Squad": young women chosen to dance for, sing for and bathe Kim; they would be instructed to undress while other guests were not allowed to touch them, with Kim saying that would amount to "theft".
 He said that Kim liked disco music, and preferred watching others dance, rather than dancing himself.
 Fujimoto said he himself later married one of the women at a drunken wedding, where he passed out on cognac and woke to find his pubic hair shaved.

-He has described Kim Jong-il as having a "violent temper".
-In an interview on Japanese commercial television, he says that Kim Jong-un, then the heir apparent of Jong-il, "knows how to be angry and how to praise.
+He has described Kim Jong Il as having a "violent temper".
+In an interview on Japanese commercial television, he says that Kim Jong Un, then the heir apparent of Jong-il, "knows how to be angry and how to praise.
 He has the ability to lead people... also he loves basketball, roller-blading, snowboarding and skiing...
 I watched him play golf once and he reminded me of a top Japanese professional."
 Fujimoto says he was handed a photo of Jong-un when he was younger, adding they refused to share recent photos with him.
 He was told not to make the photo public; however, in February 2009, he released the photo.
 Jong-il's other son, Kim Jong-chul, was said by Jong-il to be "too feminine and unfit for leadership".

-In addition to these claims, Fujimoto spoke of a nuclear accident in 1995 at an unnamed plant, where several workers became ill and lost their teeth, and that Kim Jong-il was severely affected by his father's death in 1994, and was even found with a gun at one point.
+In addition to these claims, Fujimoto spoke of a nuclear accident in 1995 at an unnamed plant, where several workers became ill and lost their teeth, and that Kim Jong Il was severely affected by his father's death in 1994, and was even found with a gun at one point.
 He was also reported to have asked Fujimoto in 1989 what he thought about nuclear weapons.